shahzadthathal/symfony4-shopping-web-rest-app/README.md

 ```
 GET http://localhost/symfony4-shopping-web-rest-app/public/api/customer/orders?apikey=xyz-token
 ```
 Some secure endpoints for admin user only.
+Admin apitoken will be mandatory because only Admin can perform these actions.
 Add product
 ```
 POST http://localhost/symfony4-shopping-web-rest-app/public/api/products